-3. Steps of Grant Closure Process
+Steps of Grant Closure Process

-The Global Fund maintains a differentiated approach, in which the Country Teams and the interim Principal Recipient (PR) can discuss whether the grant merits a full approach to closure, or a differentiated approach.
+The Global Fund maintains a differentiated approach, in which the Country Teams and the Principal Recipient (PR) can discuss whether the grant merits a full approach to closure, or a differentiated approach.
 Country Teams should differentiate in the following circumstances.
 For further information, the Global Fund Grant Closure Operational Policy Note provides the breakdown of this differentiation approach, including a sample template of the "Differentiated Grant-Closure Form" if this new approach is agreed upon.

-Country Offices (COs) should include the UNDP's UNDP Global Fund Partnership and Health Systems Team (GFPHST)Finance team in these discussions with the Global Fund.
+Country Offices (COs) should include the UNDP Global Fund Finance Specialist (NY) in these discussions with the Global Fund.

-As agreed between UNDP and the Global Fund, the following sections illustrate the step by step process for a typical grant closure.
+As agreed between UNDP and the Global Fund, the following sections illustrate the the step by step process for a typical grant closure.
 Please click 'next' or select the section of choice from the left-hand menu for further guidance on the closure process.

-3.1 Global Fund Notification Letter 'Guidance on Grant Closure'
+1. Global Fund Notification Letter 'Guidance on Grant Closure'

-The Global Fund sends out a Notification Letter entitled 'Guidance for Grant Closure' during the last year (according to the Global Fund, approximately second quarter of the final year) of programme implementation, notifying the Country Office (CO) of the Programme (Grant) Ending Date, the requirements for Grant Closure and due dates for submission of a Grant Close-Out Plan with relevant supporting documents.
+The Global Fund sends out a Notification Letter entitled 'Guidance for Grant Closure' during the last year (according to the Global Fund, approximately second quarter of the final year) of programme implementation, notifying the Country Office (CO) of the Programme Ending Date, the requirements for Grant Closure and due dates for submission of a Grant Close-Out Plan with relevant supporting documents.